microsoft/Form-Recognizer-Toolkit/SampleCode/LabelingUX/README.md

 To modify the area of a drawn region, hover on the corner of drawn region and drag the vertex.

-To delete the region you drew, hover on the drawn region and there should be a "x" icon on the top-right corner of the region.
+To delete the region you drew, hover on the drawn region.
+There should be a "x" icon on the top-right corner of the region.
 Click on the "x" for region deletion.

 To leave region-drawing mode, click on the "Region" button again.

-Notice that only one region can be assigned to a field or table cell.
+Notice that only one region can be assigned to a label key or table cell.

 ![Labeling UX_draw region to specify label value](https://user-images.githubusercontent.com/73906265/213136199-773ecd3f-7880-4838-808f-31e6b6c06cba.gif)